Top 10 White Label Voice AI Platforms for Agencies in 2026

 Margin Math: 20 Clients at $350/Month

-The math below assumes 20 agency clients, each paying $350/month, each averaging 300 minutes of monthly usage.
-This is a realistic mid-scale scenario for a solo operator or small agency team.
+The math below assumes 20 clients, each paying $350/month and averaging 300 minutes of monthly usage, a realistic mid-scale scenario for a solo operator or small agency team.

-Convocore and Voicerr show the best raw margins, but with important caveats.
-Convocore's track record is thin.
-Voicerr's lack of compliance certs excludes regulated verticals, and its wrapper architecture means agencies cannot fix outages.
-Trillet delivers 88% margins with native infrastructure, full compliance, and direct engineering support.
-Synthflow's margins are the worst at 70%, entirely because of the $1,400/month subscription.
+Convocore shows the best raw margins, but its track record is thin.
+Voicerr's margins fell once its price rose to $199-$299/month, and its lack of compliance certs plus wrapper architecture mean agencies cannot fix outages.
+Trillet delivers 85% margins with native infrastructure, full compliance, and direct engineering support.
+Synthflow's margins are now the worst at roughly 61%, driven by the ~$2,000/month white-label toolkit on top of usage.

 Compliance Comparison Matrix

-Three platforms include healthcare-grade compliance: Trillet, Synthflow, and VoiceAIWrapper.
-ChatDash offers HIPAA as a $200/month add-on.
-The remaining six platforms publish no HIPAA or SOC 2 certifications, which means agencies serving regulated verticals are immediately narrowed to one-third of this list.
+Three platforms include healthcare-grade compliance (Trillet, Synthflow, VoiceAIWrapper); ChatDash offers HIPAA as a $200/month add-on; the remaining six publish no HIPAA or SOC 2 certifications.
+Agencies serving regulated verticals are immediately narrowed to one-third of this list.

 The GoHighLevel Dependency Risk

-This creates two risks for agencies.
-First, if GHL changes its API, pricing, or marketplace rules, these platforms must adapt or break.
-Assistable.ai's V3 migration issues in January 2026 demonstrated how platform updates can cascade into client-facing outages.
-Second, agencies locked into GHL-dependent voice AI cannot migrate to another CRM without also replacing their voice AI platform.
+Four platforms integrate deeply with GoHighLevel (Thinkrr, Assistable.ai, Vapify, Synthflow), and two of them (Thinkrr, Assistable.ai) provide limited value outside the GHL ecosystem.
+That creates two risks: if GHL changes its API, pricing, or marketplace rules, these platforms must adapt or break (Assistable.ai's V3 migration showed how such updates cascade into client-facing outages), and agencies locked into GHL-dependent voice AI cannot switch CRMs without also replacing their voice AI platform.

-Trillet, Stammer AI, Convocore, and the wrapper platforms work with GHL but do not require it.
-They integrate with multiple CRMs (HubSpot, Salesforce, custom via API), which gives agencies flexibility if they outgrow or move away from GoHighLevel.
+Trillet, Stammer AI, Convocore, and the wrapper platforms work with GHL but do not require it, integrating with multiple CRMs (HubSpot, Salesforce, custom via API) for flexibility if you outgrow GoHighLevel.

 Outbound Calling Capabilities

-Outbound calling separates platforms that can drive revenue from platforms limited to answering phones.
-Not every platform on this list supports outbound equally.
+Outbound calling separates platforms that can drive revenue from those limited to answering phones.
+Not every platform supports it equally.

-Trillet is the only platform with native Meta/Facebook lead integration, which enables auto-response to inbound leads within seconds of form submission.
-For agencies selling speed-to-lead services, this is a meaningful differentiator.
-Wrapper platforms inherit whatever outbound capabilities their underlying provider offers, which varies.
+Trillet is the only platform with native Meta/Facebook lead integration, enabling auto-response to inbound leads within seconds of form submission, a meaningful differentiator for agencies selling speed-to-lead.
+Wrapper platforms inherit whatever outbound capabilities their underlying provider offers.

 Where Wrapper Platforms Actually Win

 Dismissing wrappers entirely would be dishonest.
-They serve specific use cases where native platforms fall short.
+They serve specific cases where native platforms fall short:

-VoiceAIWrapper's multi-provider support hedges against single-provider risk.
-Agencies can run some clients on VAPI and others on Retell, which means a VAPI outage only affects a portion of the client base.
-Native platforms offer one provider (their own), which is a strength when that provider is reliable and a weakness if it isn't.
-VoiceAIWrapper turns provider diversity into a feature.
+- VoiceAIWrapper's multi-provider support hedges against single-provider risk.
+Running some clients on VAPI and others on Retell means a VAPI outage hits only part of the client base, turning provider diversity into a feature.

-Vapify's included dev hours save money for agencies that need customization.
-Four hours of monthly development time at $399/month is cheaper than hiring a freelance developer, and the GHL marketplace integration is native rather than bolted on.
+- Vapify's included dev hours save money on customization.
+Four monthly development hours at $399/month beats hiring a freelance developer, and the GHL marketplace integration is native.

-The wrapper trade-off is clear: lower entry cost and provider flexibility in exchange for dependency risk, indirect support, and a lower uptime ceiling.
-For agencies with fewer than 5 clients and no compliance requirements, that trade-off can be reasonable.
-For agencies at scale or in regulated verticals, it usually is not.
+The trade-off: lower entry cost and provider flexibility in exchange for dependency risk, indirect support, and a lower uptime ceiling.
+Reasonable for agencies with fewer than 5 clients and no compliance needs; usually not for those deploying at scale or in regulated verticals.

 Frequently Asked Questions